robenkleene/keyboards/README.md

 ## Firmware

-The firmware is now stored at [robenkleene/ergodox-firmware](https://github.com/robenkleene/ergodox-firmware).
+The firmware is now at [robenkleene/ergodox-firmware](https://github.com/robenkleene/ergodox-firmware).

 ### Compiling